Skip to main content

 What is a family care home in North Carolina?

-How is TrueNest different from a 60- or 100-bed assisted living facility?
+How is a small care home like TrueNest different from a large assisted living facility?

-Is TrueNest equipped to care for residents living with dementia?
+Does TrueNest care for residents with dementia or memory loss?

 Where is TrueNest located, and what areas do you serve?

-TrueNest is located at 6115 Morehead Rd in Harrisburg, NC 28075 — minutes from Concord, Kannapolis, Mint Hill, and northeast Charlotte.
-We serve families across Cabarrus County and the broader Charlotte metro region.
+TrueNest Senior Home Living is located at 6115 Morehead Rd in Harrisburg, NC 28075, just minutes from Concord, Kannapolis, Mint Hill, and northeast Charlotte.
+We serve families across Cabarrus County and the greater Charlotte area.